Development

 $ docker compose up collector

 It will listen on http://localhost:8888/ for incoming crashes from a breakpad crash reporter.
 It will save crash data to the dev-bucket in the local S3 which is where the processor looks for it.
-It will publish the crash ids to the AWS SQS standard queue.
+It will publish the crash ids to the standard queue.

 Connect to PostgreSQL database